rreusser/html-inject-meta/README.md

 ## Introduction

-Add metadata tags to a stream of html so that it looks all pretty when you share a demo or a simple web example on social media.
+Add metadata tags to a stream of html so that it looks pretty when you share it.
 See: [indexhtmlify#5](https://github.com/dominictarr/indexhtmlify/issues/5).

 ## Installation